ivanhofer/typesafe-i18n/README.md

 ### rollup-plugin

-If you are already using `rollup` as your bundelr, you can add the `i18nWatcher` to your `rollup.config.js`.
+If you are already using `rollup` as your bundler, you can add the `i18nWatcher` to your `rollup.config.js`.

 ```typescript
 import i18nWatcher from 'typesafe-i18n/rollup/rollup-plugin-typesafe-i18n-watcher'